stefets/live-config/README.md

 ## My musical assistant powered by mididings

 # How it works
-* Entry point is /src/live.sh SCENE (if SCENE is not specified, default is assumed)
+* Entry point is /src/app.py
+  * It configure an ~/.asoundrc for audio devices
-* live.sh creates a complete file for mididings called script.py (in .gitignore) by replacing tokens in template.py
+  * It conand it creates a complete file for mididings called script.py (in .gitignore) by replacing tokens in template.mako with the Mako Template Engine.
-* User must configure in/out ports in template.py
-* scr/scenes  contains your scenes
-* src/patches contains your patches
-* src/modules contains your callable functions
-* scr/plugins contains your callable objects
+* scr/extensions contains callable objects
-  * Optionnal plugins are wrappers or helpers
+  * Those extensions allow mididings to do great stuff like :
-    * mpg123 - remote mode
+    * mpg123 - in remote mode to play audio files
-    * Spotify - API
+    * Spotify - API allow to control a Spotify player
-    * Philips Hue - API
+    * Philips Hue - API allow the control of the Hue Bridge
-    * Request - requests
+    * Request - requests allow to send HTTP requestion
     * VLC Server - API
-    * AKAI MIDIMIX - Helper to control the LED of the Akai MIDIMIX
+    * AKAI MIDIMIX - Helper manage the switch state and the LED of the Akai MIDIMIX

 # Example
 Example scripts are available in the examples directory